Infinidat/infi.clickhouse_orm/docs/class_reference.md

 - `timeout`: the connection timeout in seconds.
 - `verify_ssl_cert`: whether to verify the server's certificate when connecting via HTTPS.
 - `log_statements`: when True, all database statements are logged.
+- `engine`: By default, ClickHouse uses the Atomic database engine.

 #### add_setting(name, value)